 Not often, but you might find free gifts or vouchers if you check regularly.
 You may also find cheaper monthly costs as limited time offers, particularly around Black Friday.
 And if you see any of these providers reduce or remove their extra costs, then you know it's probably a good deal.

-Most cheap broadband deals in the UK are for ADSL, also known as 'standard' broadband.
+Most cheap broadband deals in the UK are for entry-level fibre broadband, also known as 'superfast' broadband.
 This is usually fine for single people, couples, and smaller households where nobody uses the internet to stream content or play games very often.
-Larger households and heavy users may be better suited to fibre broadband deals, where speeds are faster and the service is more reliable.
-Choosing the right internet speed for your lifestyle will help you avoid connectivity problems, ensure reliable speeds, and help to avoid overpaying for speeds you simply don’t need.
+Larger households and heavy users may be better suited to Virgin Media or Full Fibre deals if they can get them.

-These days you can find true broadband deals without landline requirements, even though they were rare just a few years ago.
-Even bigger players like BT offer broadband-only packages.
+These days you can find true broadband-only deals without landline requirements, even though they were rare just a few years ago.
+Even big players like BT offer broadband-only packages.
 Due to its separate network, Virgin Media has always provided the option of no landlines.

 Yes, there are some providers who don’t do credit checks on new broadband customers.
 Direct Save Telecom, Plusnet and NOW Broadband offer cheaper broadband deals with no credit checks required - perfect for finding a fast and affordable home broadband deal if you’re worried about your credit.
 The bigger providers tend to check credit before accepting new customers, so this is good to be aware of before you apply.